Pixel Gun 3D: Reception

 Pixel Gun 3D has been met with positive reviews since its release.
 Most of its praise was directed towards its multiplayer modes, which were highlighted.
 Mike Deneen of 148Apps wrote that multiplayer was where the game "shines", believing it to be the reason the game was popular and what most players focused on.
 Chris Morris of Common Sense Media and Felipe Vinha of Techtudo believed the game to be fun in short durations of time.
 Vinha considered the amount of content available in the game to surpass the offerings of other free games; AppGet concurred, writing that each of the game modes had enough content for a standalone game.
 Deneen described the single-player modes as "bland" compared to the multiplayer.
 Several outlets have considered Pixel Gun 3D to be one of the best shooter or battle royale games for mobile devices.

 Some reviewers were critical of the game's controls.
 Deneen described the game's controls as "frustrating", though wrote its problems to be more apparent in single-player modes than multiplayer.
+In addition, Deneen described the single-player modes as ‘bland’ compared to the multiplayer.
+He also criticised the requirement to repeat the introductory level on returning survival mode.
 Morris was neutral on the game's controls, writing that they had similar limitations to other mobile games.
 Rich Edmonds of Windows Central echoed similar thoughts.

 Some were critical on the game's technical performance and monetization practices, with a 2015 article identifying the app's add-on features were substantially higher than other apps.
 Vinha criticized the game's bugs, which included the game suddenly crashing.
 They additionally criticized the game's advertisements, which they described as disrupting gameplay.
 Ian Boudreau of PCGamesN reported user complaints about the game's monetization model upon Pixel Gun 3D's release on Steam.